What are carpenter ants?

 Carpenter ants typically create their central nest outside and several satellite nests both outside and inside of structures, which is why these ants are so difficult to control and eliminate.
 Finding and treating all the ants and their nesting sites is critical for the complete elimination of any infestation.

 Outside, carpenter ants nest in things like fallen trees, tree stumps, logs, and woodpiles.
 Inside, their constant need for moisture means they prefer to invade structural wood damaged by water, but they do sometimes invade sound wood.
 You'll most often find them nesting behind basement walls, kitchen walls, or bathroom walls.
+Carpenter ants can also make their home in commercial properties, we can help you rid your business of them.

 How do I get rid of carpenter ants?